Escargot de Quimper: Original description

-"Habitat: Margin of Briec (Briec-de-l'Odet) near Quimper in Brittany.
+"Habitat: Margin of Briec-de-l'Odet, near Quimper in Brittany.
 It was found by Messieurs De Kermovan and Bonnemaison."

 Shell description

 The shell is umbilicate and planorboid in shape.
 The spire is slightly concave.
 The periphery is broadly rounded, corneous with a few varicoid white stripes.
 The shell has five or six whorls.

 The aperture is lunar and slightly oblique.
 The lip is white, expanded above, reflexed below, with the ends distant.

 The width of the shell is 20–30 mm.
 The height of the shell is 10–12 mm.